Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 • Burgundy – deep purple-red leaves (my personal favorite)

-• Tineke – green and creamy white variegation
+• Tineke – green and creamy-white variegation

 • Ruby – pink, red, and green variegation